-Congresswoman Grace Meng of New York has introduced new legislation that would require businesses to strengthen and streamline the manner in which they notify consumers about product safety recalls.
+Congresswoman Grace Meng of New York has introduced new legislation that would require businesses to strengthen and streamline how they notify consumers about product safety recalls.
 According to a news report, the Total Recall Act would step up notifications for all types of recalls by requiring companies to post recall notices on not just their websites, but all social media accounts.
 Currently, the average response rate of consumers to most recalls is only between 4% and 18%, which means millions of consumers still have dangerous and defective products in their homes.

 What the Proposed Law Will Do

-Under the Congresswoman’s proposed legislation, for a mandatory recall, businesses would be required to notify the public by spending at least 25% of the money they used to traditionally market the product.
+Under the Congresswoman’s proposed legislation, for a mandatory recall, businesses would be required to notify the public by spending at least 25% of the money they used to market the product traditionally.
 For a voluntary recall and settlement, companies would be urged to notify consumers by using at least 25% of the product’s original marketing budget and 100% of the social media marketing budget.
 This bill will also require the Consumer Product Safety Commission (CPSC) to provide an annual report to Congress on participation rates for each product safety recall.

 Putting Consumers’ Safety First